 Natural stone is a popular choice for countertops because it is so durable, easy to clean and beautiful!

-The stones have similarities and differences that make each unique.
+Similarly, the stones have similarities and differences that make each unique.

-Let’s break down each stone and look at the option that would work best for you.
+Therefore, let’s break down each stone and look at the option that would work best for you.

-A Precious Gem
+Precious Gem Countertops

-But, I’ve found that as long as you keep it sealed it shouldn’t stain too easily.
+I’ve found that as long as you keep it sealed it shouldn’t stain too easily.

 There will probably be some etching which is a reaction in the stone to acids.
-Things like juice, coffee and wine are acidic and will cause the stone to break down which creates a dull, lighter area.
+Things like juice, coffee, and wine are acidic and will cause the stone to break down which creates a dull, lighter area.
 I think it adds character!

-With a honed finish any flaws are less noticeable.
+With a honed finish, any flaws are less noticeable.

 It was popular because of it’s strength, durability, heat tolerance, resistance to scratches and the ability to clean it easily.